 David M. Hart

-David M. Hart is a senior fellow with ITIF’s Center for Clean Energy Innovation and a professor of public policy at George Mason University’s Schar School of Policy and Government.
-Hart is a former director of the Center and a former member of ITIF’s board.
+David M. Hart is a professor of public policy at George Mason University’s Schar School of Policy and Government, and a lifetime fellow of the American Association for the Advancement of Science.
+He is a former director of ITIF’s Center for Clean Energy Innovation and a former member of ITIF’s board.

 Hart has authored numerous ITIF reports and related publications, including “More and Better” in 2020, “Clean and Competitive” in 2021, and “Climate Innovation Policy from Glasgow to Pittsburgh” in 2022.
 He co-authored Energizing America (Columbia University Center for Global Energy Policy, 2020) and Unlocking Energy Innovation (MIT Press, 2012).
 His work contributed significantly to the establishment of the Department of Energy’s Office of Clean Energy Demonstration in 2021 and Congress’s authorization of the Foundation for Energy Security and Innovation in 2022.